 Pad printing is a printing method of transferring a 2D image onto a 3D object.
 This printing process is easy and ideal for printing on difficult to print products.
-This include oddly shaped items with concave and rigid surfaces.
+This includes oddly shaped items with concave and rigid surfaces.
 As a result, this process has become very popular.
 The concept of pad printing has remained the same over many years.
 However, the technology behind the printing process has improved.
 This has enabled printing companies to get higher quality prints and high output yield.
-While the pad printing process has remained relatively the same over the years, Boston Industrial Solutions has worked had to innovate the printing equipment.
+While the pad printing process has remained relatively the same over the years, Boston Industrial Solutions has worked hard to innovate the printing equipment.
 These pad printing machines enable users to produce higher quality results in a shorter amount of time.
 Along with the equipment here are the pad printing consumables you’ll need for your pad printing operation.
 Click here to learn more about pad printing on polymers.

 Pad Printing Ink